 You may be stuck in bed, be unable to travel, let alone work.
 But it is within the purview of legal counsel to obtain desperately needed compensation.
 Hence, you can get paid for each kind of loss you have sustained due to the exposure.

-Yes, it is true that you can recover money for things not visible to the human eye at first blush.
+Yes, you can indeed recover money for things not visible to the human eye at first blush.

 Often, invisible injuries we don’t notice right away are called the “hidden injury.”
 It is simple to understand that the law allows damages recovery for injuries.